jczerwinski/project-management-best-practices-virtual-teams-review/index.md

 Teasley et. al. suggest that radically co-located software teams are more productive than other team configuration formats.[radical-co-location] The authors of this study ascribe the success of radical co-location primarily to the benefit of having all team members within immediate proximity of one another for communication purposes.
 This implies that because remote teams experience distance as a barrier to face-to-face communication, they will tend to underperform more co-located teams.

 ### Reduced Team Visibility

 ### Reduced Engagement

+Employees that work from home more than 2.5 days per week appears to harm

 ### Reduced Work Environment Control
 ### Time Zone Differences